 Let’s zero in on some of the broader languages above about a Facebook boost post and content promoted with ads manager.

-A promoted post, on the other hand, uses a cost-per-click basis.
+A promoted post or Facebook ad, on the other hand, uses a cost-per-click basis.
 You set a maximum amount you want to pay per click, create a total budget, and enter an online bidding system that determines how much you end up paying for each click-through.
 There are a few different bidding options.

 Which Is Better?